-Mark Skapik is the founder of the firm and has a broad range of litigation experience that includes trial and appellate work in both state and federal courts.
-Mr. Skapik graduated from California State Polytechnic University Pomona with a Bachelor of Science in Mechanical Engineering in 1985.
+Mark J. Skapik is the founder of the firm and has a broad range of litigation experience that includes trial and appellate work in both State and Federal Courts.
+Mr. Skapik graduated from California State Polytechnic University, Pomona with a Bachelor of Science in Mechanical Engineering in 1985.
 He received his law degree from Southwestern University College of Law and was admitted to practice in 1993.

-Mr. Skapik is a member of the California State Bar, and is admitted to practice in all of the State Courts and the Federal Court, Central District.
-He is also a member of the CAOC and IE Chapter, CAALA.
+Mr. Skapik is a member of the California State Bar, and is admitted to practice in all California State and Federal Courts.

 Attorney Eric C. Morris, provides representation and legal counsel in matters pertaining to Civil Litigation, Civil Rights, Class Action, Bankruptcy, Criminal Defense, Family Law and Qui Tam False Claims Act.
 Prior to joining Southern California Lawyers Group, PC, Mr. Morris worked for law firms Stone, Rosenblatt & Cha, PLC; Koeller, Nebeker, Carlson, & Haluck, LLP; and Somach Simmons & Dunn, LLP.
 Mr. Morris has litigated disputes from inception through discovery, pre-trial proceedings, jury trial, arbitration and appeals.
 During his years of practice, Mr. Morris assisted in successful litigation resolution of multiple complex-litigation, multi-party disputes on behalf of national developers.
 Mr. Morris successfully argued and won a plaintiff judgment in the United States Federal Court, Eighth Circuit, against the Environmental Protection Agency, requiring the revision of the Lead NAAQS Emission Standard to protect public health.
 Mr. Morris is admitted to practice before all state courts in California; the Central, Southern and Eastern Districts of the U.S. District Court, California.